phac-nml/biohansel/docs/source/user-docs/command-line.rst

       -v, --verbose         Logging verbosity level (-v == show warnings; -vvv == show debug info)
       -V, --version         shows the program version number and exit

+**Going to include what all the things do if possible, maybe???